Welcome to Dr. Kate Brilakis' Learning Portal

 DNA!

 RNA is another type of nucleic acid polymer made from nucleotide monomers.
-RNA's monomers are kind of similar BUT not the same.
+RNA serves as a go between in the process of making proteins.

 fyi: what are trans fats or